danicc097/openapi-go-gin-postgres-sqlc/README.md

 structured, easily extendable code by smartly merging nodes from your modified and generated files' abstract syntax trees.

-You also get dynamic ``x`` function help/documentation for free from your own comments so they're always up to date.
+You also get dynamic ``x`` function and ``x`` flags usage help/documentation for free from your own source and comments so they're always up to date without any repetitive work: add/remove functions and flags at will.

 ![](.github/autodocs.png)